gohugoio/hugo/content/en/hugo-pipes/resource-from-string.md

 It is possible to create a resource directly from the template using `resources.FromString` which takes two arguments, the target path for the created resource and the given content string.

+The result is cached using the target path as the cache key.

 The following example creates a resource file containing localized variables for every project's languages.

 ```go-html-template